Blog post

 In the past, we've stated that we have a detection rate of 80% and a false-positive rate of no more than 20%.
 However, for specific cases such as the OWASP Benchmark project, we can provide more detailed information because when we entered the security market in 2019, we took the time to evaluate our coverage of this Java benchmark.

-At that time, with SonarQube 7.9 Developer Edition, our True-Positive Rate (TPR) was at 85%, and our False-Detection Rate (FDR) at 1%.
+At that time, with SonarQube Server 7.9 Developer Edition, our True-Positive Rate (TPR) was at 85%, and our False-Detection Rate (FDR) at 1%.

 At Sonar, our focus has always been on delivering value to developers through our products, and that remains unchanged.
 For us, getting good results on a given benchmark was not a goal in itself but more a positive side effect of all the work we were doing to raise accurate and actionable issues, easy to understand with a good level of documentation to help the developers to fix the vulnerabilities.